inkvizytor/FluentForm/README.md

 </body>
 </html>
 ```
-All required styles and scripts will be included in html.
-If you don't like the idea of CDN you can link to your local styles/scripts.
-Then you need to include in `layout.php` only `Fluent::scripts(false)` to initialize javascript controls like Date/Time Picker or TinyMCE.
+If you don't like the idea of CDN you can link to your local style/script files.
+Then you only need to initialize javascript controls like Date/Time Picker or TinyMCE by including `Fluent::scripts(false)` in the bottom of your `layout.php` file.
 ```php
 <!DOCTYPE html>
 <html>